Our Projects (selection)

 Afghanistan develop sustainably, while based from Germany with emphasis being put upon production in Afghanistan, and the fair trade of products between the two countries.

-Funded by e.g. Telekom, BSH, SME, Handelskammer in Niedersachsen
+Funded by eg Telekom, BSH, SME, Chamber of Commerce in Lower Saxony:

 Accounting